Being a freelance blogger sometimes feels a bit like riding a rollercoaster.

 Depending on the type of writing you do, you may want to set aside time daily to check out some of the many sites advertising blog writing gigs.
 You never know when an interesting job may show up, so it’s good to keep an eye on what’s happening and get your pitch in sooner rather than later.

 Lately, I’ve found a lot of success with some Facebook groups, including The Careful Cents Freelance Club and How to Build a Part-time Social Media Business.
-Both groups feature occasional job opportunities and you also have a chance to connect with other freelancers, who are a great resource to go when you have questions.
+Both groups feature occasional job opportunities and you also have a chance to connect with other freelancers, who are a great resource when you have questions.

 This sounds silly, but it works.
 Book time daily in your online calendar–just 15 minutes is fine–for you to cruise blogs and discussion groups to stay connected with other freelancers.
 Don’t just browse aimlessly on Facebook; do something productive.
 If I’m in the middle of writing when that time comes around, then I make a mental note to do those checks afterward.